Ilan Ramon: Family

-Ramon was survived by his wife Rona and their four children (Assaf, Tal, Yiftah, and Noa), who were in Florida at the time of the accident.
+Ramon was survived by his wife, Rona, and their four children: Assaf, Tal, Yiftah, and Noa, who were in Florida at the time of the accident.

 Assaf Ramon

-Ramon's eldest son, Assaf (February 10, 1988 – September 13, 2009), died aged 21 during a routine training flight while piloting his F-16A, three months after graduating from the IAF flight school Hatzerim Airbase as the top cadet in his class.
-He lost consciousness during a spell of vertigo, as a result of the high speed and G-force conditions to which he was subjected.
-This led to the plane crash and Ramon's subsequent death.
-Assaf was considered an excellent pilot.
+Ramon's eldest son, Assaf (February 10, 1988 – September 13, 2009), died at age 21 during a routine training flight while piloting his F-16A, three months after graduating from the IAF flight school Hatzerim Airbase as the top cadet in his class.
+Assaf lost consciousness during a spell of vertigo, as a result of the high speed and G-force conditions to which he was subjected.
+This led to the plane crash and Assaf's subsequent death.
+He was considered an excellent pilot.
 A lieutenant of the Israeli Air Force, he was posthumously promoted to the rank of captain.

 Rona Ramon

 Ramon's widow, Rona Ramon, served in the Israel Defense Forces as a paramedic and later earned a BA at the Wingate Institute.
-After Assaf's death, Rona returned to school and earned a master's degree in holistic health at Massachusetts' Lesley University.
-She also began to lecture about dealing with grief and finding coping mechanisms.
-She served as founding CEO of the nonprofit Ramon Foundation for youth academic excellence and social leadership through science and technology.
-Rona died on December 17, 2018, after battling pancreatic cancer.
-After her death, she was awarded Israel prize for lifetime achievement.
+After Assaf's death, she returned to university and graduated with a master's degree in holistic health at Lesley University, Massachusetts.
+She also lectured about dealing with grief and finding coping mechanisms.
+Rona served as founding CEO of the nonprofit Ramon Foundation for youth academic excellence and social leadership through science and technology.
+She died of pancreatic cancer on December 17, 2018.
+She was posthumously awarded the Israel Prize for lifetime achievement.

+Tal Ramon

+On November 10, 2013, the American Society for Yad Vashem held a special event with the participation of Ramon's son, Tal, who performed a song he wrote in memory of his father.
+Tal Ramon performed his debut album, Dmut, at the club Zappa Tel Aviv in 2016.

+Yiftach Ramon

+Ramon’s third son, Yiftach, participated in reality show Hamerotz LaMillion 9 with his friend Sahar, they placed 5th out of 13.